Errata, Corrections and retractions policy

 For such cases, rectification procedures are presented according to the type, seriousness and effects of the inaccuracy detected, such as a correction or errata notice, a retraction or the elimination of the article.
 The objective of this procedure is to show the changes in a transparent way, guaranteeing the integrity of the academic record.

-An errata notice is published in the necessary cases to correct an omission or an error made by the journal after publication that may have consequences on the publication record or on the reputation of the authors, without affecting the scholarly integrity of the manuscripts.
-Errors are accompanied by a separate notice, providing clear details of the error and any changes that have been made.
-In these cases they are:
+An errata notice is issued when necessary to correct an omission or error made by the journal after publication that may have consequences for the journal's record or the reputation of the authors, without affecting the academic integrity of the manuscripts.
+Errors are accompanied by a separate notice, providing clear details of the error and any changes made.
+These are the following:

 1. The manuscript is corrected.

-2. In the manuscript, a note is added at the end that refers to the errata notice.
+2. A note is added at the end of the manuscript the end that refers to the errata notice.

 3. A notice of errata or correction is published separately associated with the corrected version.

-4. The errata or correction document is paged and DOI is placed.
+4. The errata or correction document is paginated and DOI is entered.

-A notice of retraction is published in the event that a significant error invalidates the conclusions of the article, or in the face of misconduct in the publication or when there has been misconduct in the investigation.
-Authors request the retraction of their manuscripts when their reasons meet the retraction criteria.
-The retraction operates on:
+A retraction notice is issued in the event that a material error invalidates the conclusions of the article, or in the event of misconduct in publication or when there has been misconduct in research.
+Authors request retraction of their manuscripts when their reasons meet the criteria for retraction.
+Retraction is applicable in:

-2. When there is evidence of committed peer review.
+2. When there is evidence of peer review by engaged judgement.

 3. When there is evidence of fraudulent authorship.

-4. When there is clear evidence that the results are not reliable, due to misconduct, such as data fabrication or even image manipulation; or an error, such as experimental error;
+4. When there is clear evidence that the results are unreliable, due to misconduct, such as data fabrication or even image manipulation; or error, such as experimental error;

-5. When results have been previously published elsewhere without cross referencing, seek appropriate permission or justification; in this sense, cases of duplicate publication or redundant publication are prohibited
+5. When results have been previously published elsewhere without cross referencing, appropriate permission or justification should be sought; in this regard, duplicate publication or redundant publication is prohibited.

 6. When there are indications of unethical research and violations of professional ethical codes.